 Another common benefit attributed to ViewModel is that its onCleared

-method is called when the logical scope of the enclosing Activity/Fragment disappears.
+method is called when the logical scope of the enclosing Activity or Fragment is finished.
 As far as I know, there is no alternative to this callback among Android APIs, so it’s a unique feature.

 However, in practice, I’ve never needed this callback.
 Therefore, while I’m sure there are some “clever” use cases for it, it’s just yet another “niche” API that should be reserved for special circumstances, rather than being touted as a “best practice”.